-The exhaust blower can be activated either as part of a heating recipe program, or manually from the homepage Options menu while running a constant temperature setpoint.
-Operation of the exhaust blower will significantly impact the oven chamber temperature and should be used after completing a heat application.
+The exhaust blower can be activated either as part of a heating recipe program or manually from the homepage Options menu while running a constant temperature setpoint.
+The exhaust blower will significantly impact the oven chamber temperature when on and should be used after completing a heat application.